isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance.md

 - Microsoft 365 E5/A5
 - Conformité Microsoft 365 E5/A5
-- Protection et gouvernance des informations Microsoft 365 E5/A5
+- Microsoft 365 E5/A5 Information Protection and Governance
 - Office 365 E5/A5

 ### <a name="how-is-the-service-provisioneddeployed"></a>Comment le service est-il mis en service/déployé ?